 Back on Track

-The Back on Track Program provides 1-to-1 mentoring for children ages 11-17 years old who have committed a first-time minor offense.
+The Back on Track Program provides one-to-one mentoring for children ages 11-17 years old who have committed a first-time minor offense.
 Mentors help them replace negative behavior with positive actions.
 Once the program is completed successfully, the Littles and Bigs are invited to continue the friendship and transfer into our Community Based Program.